juantojuan/it342-g01-mid2425/nillama-francisgarry-journal-activity/journal.md

 06/04/25
 What I learned –
-Today I learned how to clone a GitHub repository to a specific folder on my local machine.
-I also discovered that Git requires at least one file in a repository before it can be forked.
+I practiced creating commits and learned how to stage changes using git add.
+I now understand that commits are like save points that help track progress in a project.

 Confusion –
-I'm still a bit unsure about the differences between fetch, pull, and merge, and when to use each one during collaboration.
+I'm curious about what happens when two people edit the same file and push their changes.
+How does Git resolve conflicts?